jasonlam604/webpack-es6-karma-boostrap-jquery-less-starter/README.md

  npm run build
  ```

- To run the distribution
+ To run the distribution, you can access the default web page at http://127.0.0.1:8080/dist/

   ```bash
  npm run live
  ```
 ## Development and Live Load

-For development, debugging and live loading
+For development, debugging and live loading, access the web page at http://127.0.0.1:8080/

  ```bash
  npm run dev